-All complaints must be submitted in writing with name of the students and sent only to the Vice Dean of Graduate Studies and Dean.
+All complaints must be submitted in writing with name of the students and sent only to the Academic Standing Committee who are: the General Director for Graduate Studies, and the MBA Academic Advisor.
 Students should not discuss any academic issues with any of the MBA administrators due to confidentiality purposes.